Install the hardware

 To connect the console cable to a computer or terminal

-Insert the DB-9 connector at the end of the cable into the console port that is located on the front panel of the appliance, as shown in the following figure.
+Insert the DB-9 connector of the cable into the console port on the front panel of the appliance.
 Figure 9.
 Insert a console cable

 Note: To use a cable with an RJ-45 converter, insert the optional converter provided into the console port and attach the cable to it.

-Insert the RJ-45 connector at the other end of the cable into the serial port of the computer or terminal.
+Insert the RJ-45 connector into the serial port of the computer or terminal.

 Connect the power cable